Results May Vary: Background and recording

 After a later falling-out with Smith, Durst told a fansite: "We are the type of people that stay true to our family and our instincts and at any moment will act on intuition as a whole.
 Mike wasn't the guy.
 We had fun playing with him but always knew, in the back of our minds, that he wasn't where we needed him to be mentally."
 Limp Bizkit scrapped many of Smith's sessions, recording another album that was also scrapped.

 Before the introduction of Results May Vary's track listing, Page Hamilton of Helmet and Rivers Cuomo of Weezer recorded songs with Limp Bizkit for the album; Al Jourgensen of Ministry also joined the band in the studio.
-The contributions of all three were omitted from the finished album.
-Bubba Sparxxx joined Durst in a Los Angeles studio, but his contributions also did not make the album.
+The contributions of all three were omitted from the finished album for unknown reasons.
+Rappers Jay Z and Bubba Sparxxx both joined Durst in a Los Angeles studio to record various songs respectively, but contributions from either also did not appear on the album.
 Durst wrote over 30 songs with Limp Bizkit drummer John Otto and the band's bassist, Sam Rivers.
-During production of Results May Vary, Durst listened to the Cure, Patsy Cline, Mazzy Star and classical music.
+During production of Results May Vary, Durst claimed he listened to such artists as the Cure, Patsy Cline, Mazzy Star and classical music for inspiration.